woodrush/lambdalisp/README.md

 The entire lambda calculus expression is viewable as a PDF [here](lambdalisp.pdf).

 LambdaLisp is tested by running `examples/*.cl` on both Common Lisp and LambdaLisp and comparing their outputs.
+It supports features such as persistent bindings and closures with `let`, reader macros, 32-bit signed integer literals, string literals, etc.
 The largest LambdaLisp-Common-Lisp polyglot program that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl), which runs the Lisp-to-lambda-calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) I wrote for this project, used to compile LambdaLisp itself.